gary391/CWH-PythonBeginner/README.md

 # CWH-PythonBeginner
-List of programs for CWH-PythonBeginner Course
+List of programs from CWH-PythonBeginner Course